Palaxyworld-df/brisco/README.md

 - Production database
 - Deployment credentials
 - Supabase configuration
-- Private clinical datasets
-- MRI datasets used during development

 ---

 # Citation

-If you use BRISCO in your research, please cite the associated publication once it becomes available.
+Coming soon!

 ---

 # License

 This project is intended for research and educational purposes.

-For redistribution or commercial use, please contact the project authors.
+No redistribution or commercial use allowed.